wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.13 =
+* Add pause=on option for the slideshow so you can pause or resume the slideshow by clicking the photo
+* Add autoplay=off option for the galleria so you can stop the galleria slideshow playing automatically
+* Fix bug with captions always displaying in the galleria
+* Inhibit display of html on the tooltip popup on placing the mouse over a thumbnail by using the Flickr photo title as the image title attribute and the Flickr photo description as the inage alt attribute
+* Use a default value of "wp_" as the table prefix if none is defined.

 = 1.12 =
 * Fix bug with captions not displaying in the galleria and also allow more than one galleria slideshow per page